jeet1248/CS_203_Assignment_3/README.md

    Clone the repository to your local machine using the GitHub account URL `https://github.com/jeet1248/CS_203_Assignment_3.git`.

 2. **Install dependencies as needed:**
-   Navigate to the cloned directory and install the required dependencies (such as `sklearn`, `json`, etc.).
+   Navigate to the cloned directory and install the required dependencies (such as ' sklearn`, `json`, etc.).

 3. **Run the Code:**
-   To calculate Cohen's Kappa and Fleiss' Kappa, execute the appropriate Python scripts.
+   Execute the appropriate Python scripts to calculate Cohen's Kappa and Fleiss' Kappa.

 4. **View the Results:**
-   After running the scripts, check the terminal for the output of Cohen's Kappa and Fleiss' Kappa.
+   After running the scripts, check the terminal for Cohen's Kappa and Fleiss' Kappa output.